 The current position ideally includes your availability for:

-- Saturday or Sunday, seven hour shift
+- Saturday or Sunday, five to seven hour shift

 - Additional hours for note completion, client engagement and communication, consultation, and session preparation